Install Databricks Connect for Python

 • Set the Spark Connect connection string in DatabricksSession.builder.remote().

-Databricks does not recommend that you directly specify these connection properties in your code.
-Instead, Databricks recommends configuring properties through environment variables or configuration files, as described throughout this section.
-The following code examples assume that you provide some implementation of the proposed retrieve_* functions yourself to get the necessary properties from the user or from some other configuration store, such as AWS Systems Manager Parameter Store.
+Instead of specifying these connection properties in your code, Databricks recommends configuring properties through environment variables or configuration files, as described throughout this section.
+The following code examples assume that you provide some implementation of the proposed retrieve_* functions to get the necessary properties from the user or from some other configuration store, such as AWS Systems Manager Parameter Store.

 The code for each of these approaches is as follows: